agbales/presidential-payments-api/README.md

 # Presidential Payments API

-A RESTful API for ProPublica's Presedenital Payments Data.
+A RESTful API for ProPublica's [Spending at Trump Properties](https://www.propublica.org/datastore/dataset/spending-at-trump-properties) CSV.

 ## Documentation

-###Swagger
+##Swagger
 The API documentation can be found [here](https://propublicatrump-spending.appspot.com/api-docs/).
 Swagger allows you to test out API calls directly from the docs.
 Explainatio of the routes:

 [https://propublicatrump-spending.appspot.com/distinct](https://propublicatrump-spending.appspot.com//distinct)